 Textiles Industry in Hong Kong

-- The Chinese mainland and Hong Kong agreed in October 2005 to further liberalise the mainland market for Hong Kong companies under the third phase of CEPA III.
-Under CEPA III, the mainland agreed to give all products of Hong Kong origin, including textiles, tariff-free treatment starting from 1 January 2006.
+- Mainland China and Hong Kong agreed in October 2005 to further liberalise the mainland market for Hong Kong companies under the third phase of CEPA.
+Under CEPA III, mainland China agreed to give all products of Hong Kong origin, including textiles, tariff-free treatment starting from 1 January 2006.

-- Hong Kong’s textiles industry serves not only the local clothing manufacturers but also those on the Chinese mainland and other offshore production bases.
+- Hong Kong’s textiles industry serves not only the local clothing manufacturers but also those in mainland China and other offshore production bases.
 Capitalising on the long experience in the manufacture of textiles, many Hong Kong companies also engage in textiles trading.
 Hong Kong’s textiles industry is reputed as a supplier of quality dyed and printed fabrics.
 It is also strong in cotton spinning, denim weaving, knit-to-shape panel knitting and fine-gauge cotton knit manufacturing.

-- Hong Kong’s textile exports decreased by 7% in the first five months of 2017, following a 13% decline in 2016.
-Re-exports, accounting for more than 99% of total exports, fell on par over the same period, while domestic exports rose by 2%.
-Among those re-exported, more than 75% were originated from the Chinese mainland.
+- Following a 2% decline in 2018, Hong Kong’s textile exports slid further in the first half of 2019 by 10% year-on-year.
+Re-exports, accounting for almost 99% of total exports, fell 11% for the same period, while domestic exports were little changed.
+Among those re-exported, more than 77% were originated from mainland China.

-- Asia is the leading market for textiles exported from Hong Kong, accounting for nearly 93% of the total textile exports.
-Of the top 10 destinations for textiles exported from Hong Kong, nine of them are in Asia, with the Chinese mainland being the predominant export market.
+- Asia was the leading market for textiles exported from Hong Kong, accounting for 92% of the total textile exports in January-June 2019.
+Of the top 10 destinations for textiles exported from Hong Kong, nine of them were in Asia, with mainland China being the predominant export market.

 Industry Features

-The textiles industry – comprising spinning, weaving, knitting and finishing of fabrics – had a total of 446 manufacturing establishments as of March 2017, employing 2,569 workers or 2.7% of the local manufacturing workforce.
-The textiles industry is one of Hong Kong's major export earners, accounting for 1.7% of the total exports in 2016.
+The textiles industry – comprising spinning, weaving, knitting and finishing of fabrics – had a total of 382 manufacturing establishments in March 2019, employing 2,088 workers or 2.4% of the local manufacturing workforce.
+The textiles industry is one of Hong Kong's major export earners, accounting for 1.4% of the total exports in 2018.

 Performance of Hong Kong’s Exports of Textiles

-Asia is the leading market for textiles exported from Hong Kong, accounting for 93% of Hong Kong’s textile exports in the first five months of 2017.
-Of the top 10 export destinations, nine of them are in Asia.
-The Chinese mainland remains to be the city’s predominant export market, accounting for 50% of Hong Kong's textile exports in January-May 2017.
+Asia was the leading market for textiles exported from Hong Kong, accounting for 92% of Hong Kong’s textile exports in the first half of 2019.
+Of the top 10 export destinations, nine of them were in Asia.
+Mainland China remained to be the city’s predominant export market, accounting for 46% of Hong Kong's textile exports in January-June 2019.

-Other major export markets of Hong Kong textiles include Vietnam, Bangladesh, Cambodia, Indonesia, Sri Lanka, the US, India, Thailand and the Philippines.
+Other major export markets of Hong Kong textiles include Vietnam, Bangladesh, Cambodia, Indonesia, Sri Lanka, Thailand, the US, India and the Philippines.
 In particular, because of Vietnam’s cheap labour compared to neighbouring countries and WTO membership, many foreign investors, including those from Hong Kong, have set up garment factories there.
-This gives rise to sustained demand for textile imports, making Vietnam the second largest market for Hong Kong’s textile exports, after the Chinese mainland.
+This gives rise to sustained demand for textile imports, making Vietnam the second largest market for Hong Kong’s textile exports, after mainland China.

 Hong Kong is both a leading production centre and a global hub for clothing sourcing.
 As such, Hong Kong's textiles industry is well positioned to serve both local and overseas clothing manufacturers and merchandisers.
-While many Hong Kong textile manufacturers and traders supply their products to the clothing manufacturers in Asia, particularly on the mainland, international textile companies are using Hong Kong as a gateway to promote their products to other Asian economies.
-For instance, an increasing number of fashion brands and designers from Latin American and Central and Eastern Europe are attempting to leverage Hong Kong’s trade platform to promote their textiles and apparel on the Chinese mainland.
+While many Hong Kong textile manufacturers and traders supply their products to the clothing manufacturers in Asia, particularly in mainland China, international textile companies are using Hong Kong as a gateway to promote their products to other Asian economies.
+For instance, an increasing number of fashion brands and designers from Latin America and Central and Eastern Europe are attempting to leverage Hong Kong’s trade platform to promote their textiles and apparel in mainland China.

 The industry is capable of producing either a wide range of quality products in bulk or specialised items within a short lead-time for varied applications.
 Its competitive edge lies in the superb quality and swift response to fashion trends and market demand.
 The industry has also earned a worldwide reputation for unique quality, expertise, workmanship and flexibility.

 Hong Kong is an ideal one-stop shopping centre for buyers looking for new and trendy fabric materials.
-The Interstoff Asia Essential, held twice a year in spring and autumn, is a significant marketing and sourcing platform in the region for both fabric manufacturers and buyers alike.
-Organised by the HKTDC, the Hong Kong International Home Textiles Fair offers a wide range of high-quality products such as bathroom textile, bedroom textile, kitchen textile, carpet and floor covering.
-It is a specialist platform, giving exhibitors and buyers of home textiles immediate access to markets in Asia and beyond.
+Organised by the HKTDC, the Hong Kong International Home Textiles and Furnishings Fair offers a wide range of high-quality products such as bathroom textile, bedroom textile, kitchen textile, carpet, etc. It is a specialist platform, giving exhibitors and buyers of home textiles immediate access to markets in Asia and beyond.

 In line with the global manufacturing landscape and fierce competition across the board, Hong Kong's textiles industry has been moving up the value chain to cater to the demand for upmarket textile products with original designs or brands.
 Today, the operation of the textiles industry in Hong Kong is focused mainly, if not all, on higher value-added activities such as sales and marketing, quality control, designs and development, while offshore plants are specialised in production operations.
 This, in turn, results in a high proportion of re-exports (almost 99%) in Hong Kong’s textiles exports portfolio.